Crochet Cluster V Stitch Tutorial With Video

 Cluster V Stitch – Pattern Description

-The cluster V stitch is a one-row repeat crochet pattern constructed with clusters of double crochet two together stitches (dc2tog) placed in a V shape to create a beautiful textured fabric.
-It works great for modern blankets, baby afghans, garments and accessories.
+The cluster V stitch is a one-row repeat crochet pattern constructed with clusters of double crochet two-together stitches (dc2tog) placed in a V shape to create a beautiful textured fabric.
+It works great for modern blankets, baby afghans, garments, and accessories.

 Please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
-You can read the disclosure policy here.
+You can see my full disclosure policy here.
+Thank you for supporting my work and this blog.

 Video Tutorial